Finding and Purchasing Bozeman Real Estate by Avoiding Common Buyer Mistakes

-Don’t make major purchases until after you buy your home.
+Don’t make major purchases until after you buy your Bozeman home.
 Pay down credit cards and don’t apply for new ones.
 Remember, financial institutions evaluate your financial situation on your gross monthly income.
 Your total monthly house costs shouldn’t exceed 28 percent of your gross monthly income.

 Sometimes homes sell quickly, so be ready to make fast decisions (this is why you prepare before you start your search).
 Be accessible to change terms and have easy access to your agent.
-Instant communication can mean the difference in purchasing the property of your choice.
+Quick communication can mean the difference in purchasing the property of your choice.

 Sellers want a fair price, and they want to know a potential buyer is serious.
 Submit a strong offer and include a substantial earnest money deposit.
 Sometimes offers are accepted based on the amount of the deposit.